dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Dr.Duncan Coutts:**
- yeah so then then they would
+ yes so then they would
-actually have a serious problem which is that they have laws in the world's world to buy of they would need many more than the world's five hospital programmers so so Haskell is taught and other and other functional languages are taught as a number of universities but it's not it's not taught in the same scale as say Java okay and so this this comes down to one of the reasons why people choose mainstream languages even though there may be advantages to using using less commonly used ones which is that you can hire lots of people you know if you're a manager thinking of starting a new project you go oh hookah who can I hire oh there's lots of Java programmers so
+actually have a serious problem which is that they have laws in the world to buy of they would need many more than the world's five hospital programmers so Haskell is taught and other functional languages are taught as a number of universities but it's not taught in the same scale as say Java okay and so this comes down to one of the reasons why people choose mainstream languages even though there may be advantages to using less commonly used ones which is that you can hire lots of people you know if you're a manager thinking of starting a new project you go hookah who can I hire there's lots of Java programmers so
 I'll use Java and run so that's a reason to use our languages completely unrelated to how good it is what kind of